“You were sealed in Him with the Holy Spirit of promise.” Ephesians 1:13

 Besides protection, being sealed also means He identifies us as belonging to Him.
 He promises to keep us until the day of redemption, which is the day God will rapture His children.

 The Holy Spirit guarantees we cannot lose our salvation.
 To do that, He would need to remove His indwelling Spirit from us and break His steadfast seal on us.
 We are safe with the Lord, we cannot be separated from Him, and no one can take us out of His hand.
-His Spirit seals us like we seal a letter for safe delivery.
+His Spirit seals us like we seal a letter or package.

 God’s overwhelming love, Jesus’ unfaltering obedience to the Father’s will, the indwelling presence of the Holy Spirit, and His seal upon us assure us that our salvation is indeed protected and safe.
 Nothing and no one can make us lose our salvation.
 We may not feel worthy, but we are nevertheless forever His.